run-ai/docs/docs/admin/runai-setup/maintenance/node-downtime.md

-## Run:AI System Nodes
+## Run:ai System Nodes

- In a production installation, Run:AI software runs on one or more Run:AI system nodes.
+ In a production installation, Run:ai software runs on one or more Run:ai system nodes.
 As a best practice, it's best to have __more than one__ such node so that during planned maintenance or unplanned downtime of a single node, the other node will take over.
-If a second node does not exist, you will have to [designate an arbitrary node](../config/node-roles.md) on the cluster as a Run:AI system node to complete the process below.
+If a second node does not exist, you will have to [designate an arbitrary node](../config/node-roles.md) on the cluster as a Run:ai system node to complete the process below.

  Protocols for planned maintenance and unplanned downtime are identical to Worker Nodes.
 See the section above.